daniel-mizsak/repository-template/docs/tools.md

 # Tools
+## Dependabot
+[Dependabot](https://github.com/dependabot) is used to keep dependencies (like GitHub Actions, Python packages) up to date.\
+It is configured in the `.github/dependabot.yml` file.

+## Just
+[Just](https://github.com/casey/just) is a command runner that helps with invoking commands in a consistent and more concise way.\
+It is configured in the `justfile` file.\

 ## Megalinter
 [Megalinter](https://github.com/oxsecurity/megalinter) is used to ensure code quality and consistency.\
 It is configured in the `.github/linters/.megalinter.yml` file.

-## Dependabot
-[Dependabot](https://github.com/dependabot) is used to keep dependencies (like GitHub Actions, Python packages) up to date.\
-It is configured in the `.github/dependabot.yml` file.

 ## Pre-Commit